 Positive Drug Test, Dirty Urine, Diluted Urine

 A probationer showing up for his monthly meeting, takes a urine test, and the test comes up positive for some illegal drug.
-Once a probation officer obtains a positive drug test, the State will begin legal proceedings against the probationer for violating his probation.
-Sometimes, a violation and warrant for the probationer's arrest are filed the next day--even though a laboratory has never examined the probation officer's test results.
-Other times, the probation officer will not file the violation until the lab report confirms their initial findings.
+Once a probation officer obtains a positive drug test, the violation process begins (basically, the probation officer sends an Affidavit to the judge swearing that the probationer has done something wrong, and the judge then, typically, issues a warrant).
+Sometimes, a violation and warrant for the probationer's arrest are filed soon--even though a laboratory has never examined the probation officer's test results.
+Other times, the probation officer will not file the violation until the lab report confirms the positive drug test.
 Either way, it is always best that the probationer not say anything more to the probation officer.
 Anything said at this point will be used against you later.

 To understand what defenses are available, we first have to understand the state's offense.
 The good news is, the State will NOT present ANY scientific evidence!
 As such, the prosecution is leaving the door wide open for the defense to explain how these test results may have come up positive--without the probationer ever breaking the law.